aganter/ZEN-garden/documentation/How_To_Modeling_To_Generate_Alternatives.md

 ### Random Directions

 In the ZEN-garden repository, we developed the Random Directions method, which identifies the near-optimal space using randomly generated objectives.
 The objective weights of these production variables are determined randomly on the interval $[0,1]$.
-Let $\Beta_i ∼ Unif(0,1)$ be such a randomly generated objective coefficient.
+Let $β_i ∼ Unif(0,1)$ be such a randomly generated objective coefficient.
 The Random Directions MGA formulation is then:

 $$
 \begin{equation}